 inXile's most recent disc based release was Hunted: The Demon's Forge, a cooperative dungeon crawler, released in May 2011.
 They also released the downloadable game Choplifter HD in January 2012.

-Using crowd sourced funding via Kickstarter, inXile is planning development on Wasteland 2.
+Using crowd sourced funding via Kickstarter, inXile developed Wasteland 2.